feranisaa/CapstoneBangkit_C242-PS502/README.md

 ---

+## Mobile Development

+Welcome to our Mobile Development Cohort project repository!
+This repository contains the initial implementation of our mobile application project.
+While the code is not yet fully functional, it serves as a foundation for further development and debugging.

+Current Status

+Code: The code is currently in progress and contains known errors that prevent the app from running as intended.

+Features: Core features are under development and will be updated in future versions.

+## Prerequisites

+Before proceeding, ensure you have the following:

+### Development Environment:

+Android Studio or Xcode installed, depending on the platform.

+Flutter SDK (if the project uses Flutter).

+Node.js and npm (if the project involves React Native).

+### Dependencies:

+Ensure all necessary dependencies listed in package.json or pubspec.yaml are installed.

+### Basic Knowledge:

+Familiarity with debugging mobile apps and resolving dependency conflicts.

+Troubleshooting

+### Common Issues:

+Missing or conflicting dependencies.

+Emulator or device not configured correctly.

+### Solutions:

+Refer to the error logs for details and search for solutions online.

+Update dependencies to compatible versions.

+### Future Updates

+We are actively working on resolving the issues in the current implementation.
+Planned updates include:

+Fixing critical bugs to ensure the app runs as expected.

+Implementing core features and functionality.

+Improving user interface and experience.

+Stay tuned for progress updates!

 ## Contact

 For any questions or feedback, feel free to reach out to us via the repository's issue tracker.